rdbch/MultiTicTacToe/README.md

 If you want to play, configure `PlayTicTacToe.py` with the desired AI player,  and run it.

-If you want to train the RL agent, please check :
+If you want to train the RL agent, please check : `./models/ReinforcementAgentTrainer.py.` This training script will train the network using the algorithms from easyAI.
+The agent script randmly selects the opponent, its difficulty and the number of the player.

-##

 [keras link]: http://www.keras.io
 [easyai link]: https://github.com/Zulko/easyAI